Anna Wintour: Ascent in Manhattan

-In late 1978, Guccione shut down the unprofitable magazine.
-Wintour decided to take some time off from work.
+In late 1978, Guccione shut down the unprofitable magazine, and Wintour decided to take some time off from work.
 She broke up with Bradshaw and began a relationship with French record producer Michel Esteban, for two years dividing her time with him between Paris and New York.
 She returned to work in 1980, succeeding Elsa Klensch as fashion editor for a new women's magazine named Savvy.
 It sought to appeal to career-conscious professional women who spent their own money, the readers Wintour would later target at Vogue.

 The following year, she became fashion editor of New York.
 There, the fashion spreads and photo shoots she had been putting together for years finally began attracting attention.
 Editor Edward Kosner sometimes bent very strict rules for her and let her work on other sections of the magazine.
 She learned through her work on a cover involving Rachel Ward how effectively celebrity covers sold copies.
 "Anna saw the celebrity thing coming before everyone else did", Grace Coddington said three decades later.
-A former colleague arranged for an interview with Vogue editor Grace Mirabella that ended when Wintour told Mirabella she wanted her job.Oppenheimer, p.
-190.
+A former colleague arranged for an interview with Vogue editor Grace Mirabella that ended when Wintour told Mirabella she wanted her job.